Header photo by Jason Livy, courtesy of Royal St. George’s Golf Club

 Risks, options, and angles

 Strategically, the most important feature of No. 14 is not the Suez Canal but the property line that runs along the right side of the hole.
-Your primary thought on the tee is to avoid the out-of-bounds penalty, and there’s no excuse for failing to do so, as you can find plenty of room to the left.
+Your primary thought on the tee should be to avoid the out-of-bounds penalty, and there’s no excuse for failing to do so, as you can find plenty of room to the left.
 The problem is that the farther left you go, the tougher your second shot will be.

 Part of this is simple geometry.
 With each step to the left, your line to the green becomes more angled at the boundary.